MetaMask/wallet-permissions-spec/README.md

 Items in this folder will be named the same as the method they specify, with a filetype suffix (like `.md`).

+These files should include:

+- The method name
+- A human readable description of what the method does, as could be presented to a user at the time of login.
+- Any additional context that could be helpful to why this permission is useful.
+- Optional sample implementation.

 ### Caveats

 Items in the `caveats` folder will be named the same as that caveat's valid `type` value.